MicrosoftDocs/cpp-docs.it-it/docs/standard-library/complex-operators.md

 ### <a name="remarks"></a>Note

 L'operazione viene sottoposta a overload in modo da poter eseguire semplici operazioni aritmetiche senza convertire i dati in un formato particolare.
-Restituisce l'operatore unario `left`.
+Restituisce l'operatore unario *sinistro*.

 ### <a name="example"></a>Esempio